 What you need to know

-1. China is now requiring a 120 TEFL course certification
+1. China is now requiring a minimum of a 120 TEFL course certification

 While previously not essential, China is no longer accepting employment of foreigners for online English teaching services that are based in their borders.
 Even an Online ESL Specialist Teaching Certification won’t suffice (though this is still a great option to pursue if you’re open to working for companies from other countries and don’t want to do the full 120-hour course).

-You need proof of completion for a 120 Hour TEFL course (in a rush?
+You need to complete a minimum of a 120 Hour TEFL course (in a rush?
 You can get a fast-tracked 120 hour TEFL certification here).
 This can be accomplished online from the comfort of home, through an in-person program in your home country, or through a TEFL course abroad.
 Whatever your learning style and preference, there’s a 120 hour TEFL course out there to help YOU maintain—or start—employment for tutoring English online in China.

 2. This is true even if you don’t live in China